Last Updated: 7/15/2023 | July 15th, 2023

 - LUXURY: Hôtel Scarlett – This is a trendy, refurbished hotel with seriously beautiful spaces.
 The beds are large and comfortable, and each room comes with a flat-screen TV.
 Their knowledgeable concierge can help you find your way around the city and plan your trip too.

 As you might have guessed, Eiffel Tower/Champs de Mars is the place to be if your main reason for visiting Paris is to see the iconic Eiffel Tower (and to have easy access to some other huge attractions).
 Other than the impressive architecture, there are several great natural history and modern art museums to check out, as well as the sprawling Parc du Champ-de-Mars.
-Located in the 7th arrondissement, this is going to be a busy and touristy (read: expensive) area to stay, but you can’t beat it for convenience!
+This is going to be a busy and touristy (read: expensive) area to stay, but you can’t beat it for convenience!

 Best places to stay in Eiffel Tower/Champs de Mars